 Boston: White and Adams, 1780.
 18pp.
 Lacks half title.
 Modern half calf and marbled boards, gilt leather label.
 Tanned, minor soiling.
 Very good.
 Item #WRCAM47184

-Although primarily written by Adams, this explanation of the new constitution was issued by James Bowdoin, convention president.
-After the rejection of the 1778 Massachusetts constitution, the document was entirely revised, largely by John Adams, and offered to the public in 1780.
-Adams and others then lobbied hard for its acceptance, and this is the opening gun.
+Although primarily written by John Adams, this explanation of the new constitution was issued by James Bowdoin, convention president.
+After the rejection of the 1778 Massachusetts constitution, the document was entirely revised, largely by Adams, and offered to the public in 1780.
+Adams and others then lobbied hard for its acceptance, and this is the opening argument in their push for its adoption.
 EVANS 16843.